 - Sensory swings, spinners, and bins

 First, you should create a sensory room for children receiving occupational therapy and needing special assistance.
 This way, you can learn how the sensory room works and how you can improve it.
 In addition, starting slow will help you stay within your budget.

 One teacher cannot keep the sensory room running.
 You need peer support to provide special attention to each student’s senses.
 Therefore, train other teachers to assist you in the sensory room.

-As we have already discussed, creating a sensory room is affordable and straightforward.
+As previously discussed, creating a sensory room is affordable and straightforward.
 You can set up a small sensory corner inside your classroom.
-So, no matter big or small, take a step to set up a sensory room in your school.
+So, no matter how big or small, take a step to set up a sensory room in your school.

 Frequently Asked Questions

 Sensory rooms are helpful for anyone who has learning difficulties, sensory impairment, or developmental disabilities.
 It creates a safe environment that builds confidence among specially-abled children.

 What is sensory wall and what are their benefits?

 You can create a sensory wall if you don’t have sufficient space to build a sensory room.
 This wall will help to:

 - Stimulate all five senses like hearing, seeing, smell, touch or taste